Regional flying: West is best

 33 Embraer E175 aircraft

 High tech aircraft

-We’re the only regional airline that uses RNP .1 space-based approaches on E175s and Q400s so pilots can approach on curved paths into unique service airports.
-Plus, both aircraft are certified to ILS CAT IIIa minimums, giving you the ability to land in as little as 600' visibility, and take off with only 300' with the heads-up guidance system.
+We’re the only regional airline that uses RNP .1 space-based approaches on E175s so pilots can approach on curved paths into unique service airports.
+Our airplanes are certified to ILS CAT IIIa minimums, giving you the ability to land in as little as 600' visibility, and take off with only 300' with the heads-up guidance system.